matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

 You can choose different methods for adding funds to your zkSync wallet including FIAT onramps, Exchanges, or Bridges *(for this tutorial we will use the zkSync bridge)*

+> Note: ByBit no longer supports ZKsync Lite.

 <br>